 - A steep drive up the 1-mile paved road to Lake Butte Overlook will reward you with expansive views of Yellowstone Lake.

-- Get down to the water at Sedge Bay Picnic Area pull-off although swimming is not recommended, average temperatures of Yellowstone Lake are dangerously cold.
+- Get down to the water at Sedge Bay Picnic Area pull-off although swimming is not recommended, the average temperatures of Yellowstone Lake are dangerously cold.
 Picnic tables and a restroom make this a great stop.

 - Stop at the Steamboat Point overlook to enjoy the view of Yellowstone Lake and a few geothermal features.